Search Services

 The risk of psychosis is linked to stress and vulnerability.
 So it is always best to get help sooner rather than later.
 This can stop the experiences from getting more distressing.
 The young person can get an explanation and information as to what is happening.
 They may be provided with self-help information, or signposted to another more appropriate service to help with their presenting difficulties.
 Other people will receive more targeted support from the Early Intervention Service for a 6 – 12 month period.

-To meet criteria for an At Risk Mental State (ARMS) for psychosis, the individual needs to be presenting with distress/difficulty/functional decline in the last 12-months (for which they are help seeking), and also one of the following:
+To meet the criteria for an At Risk Mental State (ARMS) for psychosis, the individual needs to be presenting with distress/difficulty/functional decline in the last 12 months (for which they are help-seeking), and also one of the following:

 1. Attenuated symptoms – overvalued ideas or perceptual disturbances at the ‘extreme end of normal limits’ – these may be experiences/thoughts etc which can be easily dismissed or do not significantly affect behaviour.
 Duration = at least one week but not longer than five years, Frequency = at least twice per week and Recency = in the last year.